nazy67/cloudformation/wp_with_bastion/README.md

 ## Description

- Creating a infrastracture on CDN with VPC and subnets, and placing wordpress host and database on private subnets.
-Only access to wordpress is with Bastion host beacouse it was created wit bastion-key, and that's why template is separated into two parts.
 <p>
 This template is reusable it will provision VPC with CIDR 10.0.0.0/16, with  2 Public with CIDR 10.0.1.0/24 & 10.0.2.0/24 and 2 private subnets with CIDR 10.0.11.0/24 & 10.0.11.0/24.
+Bastion Host in my case will be on Public subnet and WordPress host with RDS database will be on private subnets.
+Only access to wordpress is through Bastion host beacause it will created with bastion-key, and that's the reason why template is separated into two parts.
 </p>
 <p>
 After that created VPC needs to have an access to the Internet and Internet Gateway will solve that when it gets created it will attached to VPC.